sudermanjr/pikube-cluster-config/README.md

 * Now run the flash utility to flash these cloud configs to your SD cards (requires hypriot flash, see references)
 * Cluster should come up several minutes after booting the Pis.
 This can take a while.

+Note: The kubeconfig to access the cluster will be in /etc/kubernetes/admin.conf.
+You will need this to use kubectl

 ## References

 This is all utilizing a ton of work by hypriot.
 Thanks!